 The Solo Stove charcoal grill itself has a double-wall design like you might see in their line of fire pits.

-The primary difference between the fire pits and the grill is that there’s no air circulation to the top of the unit to give out a secondary burn.
+The primary difference between their fire pits like the Bonfire and the grill is that there’s no air circulation to the top of the unit to give out a secondary burn.

 The air that comes into the grill is circulated down below the ash pan.
 Solo Stove has a nifty diagram on their website showing how the air flow works on this grill, and it’s quite different from their fire pit design.